3 Strategies for Determining a Pricing Structure for a Particular Partner, Channel, and/or Market Segment

 - Utilizing partners’ post-sale services and functions with customers

 - Motivating behavior

 - Increasing market share

 Suppliers with little experience in dealing with the complexity of channel pricing economics put themselves at a major disadvantage with their partners, who can easily exploit their naivety during price-structure negotiations to fit their agenda.
 Ultimately, vendors must identify the best means of acquiring the maximum gross margin for their business: selling directly, or, selling through the channel.

 1.)
 Compartmentalizing Discounts-Functional Discounts

 When distribution chains existed in a simpler era, many times, only one entity would perform the operations, functions, and logistics that go into selling via the indirect sales funnel.
 In today’s corporate landscape, however, there are typically multiple partners participating in one transaction—with each company specializing in a particular function or duty (e.g., managing inventory, delivery/logistics, sales, order processing, technical support, etc.).
-Instead of implementing a fixed or equally distributed cost reduction to all channel partners, functional discounts segment compensation based on value and operational importance of partners’ duties—leaving suppliers with more flexible to determine a structure of cost.
+Instead of implementing a fixed or equally distributed cost reduction to all channel partners, functional discounts segment compensation based on value and operational importance of partners’ duties—leaving suppliers with more flexibility to determine a structure of cost.

 2.)
 Activity-Based Discounts